Aller au contenu

 6Nouvelles FrontièresGeneralistGroup tours2,500 - 4,000 euros★★★

-Marco Vasco has established itself as the French specialist for tailor-made travel to long-haul destinations, and French Polynesia is one of their areas of excellence.
-Every itinerary is built with a dedicated advisor who personally knows the islands.
+Marco Vasco is the French specialist for tailor-made long-haul trips, and Polynesia is one of the destinations they know best.
+Each itinerary is built with one dedicated advisor who has actually walked the islands you’ll visit.
+That changes everything.

 Why Marco Vasco tops our ranking:

-• Negotiated rates: through direct partnerships with local accommodations and airlines, prices often 15-20% lower than booking directly
+• Negotiated rates: direct partnerships with local lodgings and airlines bring prices down by 15-20% versus booking on your own

-Marco Vasco also offers exclusive extras: private dinner on a motu, pirogue excursion with a Polynesian guide, night in an authentic family guesthouse off the beaten path.
+Marco Vasco also throws in extras you won’t find on a standard package: a private dinner on a motu, a pirogue trip with a Polynesian guide, a night in a family guesthouse off the tourist trail.

 2. Comptoir des Voyages